-Last year, over the course of a six-part series, Spotlight reported extensively on the pandemic and lockdown’s impact on the nutritional status of children in the country.
+Last year, in a six-part series Spotlight reported extensively on the pandemic and the lockdown’s impact on the nutritional status of children in the country.

-For one story, we spoke with a 19-year-old young man named Butho* in an informal settlement in Makhanda, Eastern Cape.
-Butho’s story is one that exemplifies, literally, what experts in the Gauge have called “slow violence”.
+For one story, we spoke to 19-year-old Butho* in an informal settlement in Makhanda, Eastern Cape.
+Butho’s story is one that exemplifies – literally – what experts in the Gauge have called “slow violence”.

 For Butho, his battle against malnutrition and hunger started early in his life.
 He is considerably short for his age, which could signal stunting.

-South Africa’s most recently reported (2016) stunting rate for children under the age of five is just over 27 percent, or over one in four children.
+South Africa’s most recently reported (2016) stunting rate for children under the age of five is just over 27%, or one in four children.
 Stunting may well be one of the most glaring indicators of this widespread slow violence in the country.

 To make matters worse, this statistic has remained largely unchanged for the past 20 years.
-While there is no concrete data available for 2020, it would come as no surprise if this number increased because of the pandemic and lockdown.
+While there is no concrete data available for last year, it would come as no surprise if this number increased because of the pandemic and the lockdown.

 As outlined in the Gauge, the slow violence of malnutrition starts with the mother.

-There is no data from the last year that shows the impact of the pandemic and lockdown on EBF rates, but experts from the Centre of Excellence in Food Security suggest that there could be dire consequences.
+There is no data from the last year that show the impact of the pandemic and the lockdown on exclusive breastfeeding rates, but experts from the Centre of Excellence in Food Security, which is co-hosted by the University of the Western Cape, suggests that there could be dire consequences.

-Though EBF and stunting are two aspects of the poverty nutrition cycle and the perpetuation of slow violence, from a commercial perspective, there are other issues that also play a role; notably, the advertising of unhealthy and fast foods to children and adolescents.
+Though exclusive breastfeeding and stunting are two aspects of the poverty nutrition cycle and the perpetuation of slow violence, from a commercial perspective, there are other issues that also play a role, notably, the advertising of unhealthy and fast foods to children and adolescents.

 The double burden of under and overnutrition

-Earlier this month before schools resumed, in one of Cape Town’s popular suburban shopping malls at more than one fast-food restaurant, flashy posters advertised a range of incentives targeting learners.
+Earlier this month before schools reopened, in one of Cape Town’s popular suburban shopping malls at more than one fast food restaurant, flashy posters advertised a range of incentives targeting pupils.
 One meal came with free stationary, while another came with free earphones.

-Often we see that children’s meals come with some sort of toy, which is widely advertised on television followed by the classic gimmick of “collect them all!”
+Often we see that children’s meals come with a toy, which is widely advertised on television followed by the classic gimmick of “collect them all!”

 Part of slow violence is the “double burden” of malnutrition, which comprises both under and overnutrition.
-The Gauge reports that overweight and obesity affect 13 percent of children under the age of five, and over 17 percent of adolescents in the country.
+The Gauge reports that overweight and obesity affect 13% of children under the age of five, and more than 17% of adolescents in the country.